mayukhbaidya18/HackathonConfluentia/README.md

 3. The query is passed to Apple’s on-device Foundation Model.
 4. The app returns:
    - **Recommendation** → “Recommended” or “Avoid”
    - **Reason** → An explanation of why (e.g., glycemic index for diabetes, sodium for hypertension, etc.).
+5. Provides personalized nutrition insights, barcode-based food analysis, and dynamically generates custom meal plans based on user-specific health metrics too.

 This ensures fast, private, offline and AI-powered insights without sending sensitive data to external servers.